Hweinstock/typedLu/README.md

 - [ ] Implement `synthesis`.
 - [ ] Require tables to be type annotated in type checker (unsure if necessary)
 - [ ] Implement `typeCheckBlock` and `typeCheckStatement`.
+- [ ] Tweak parser to allow function class straight from tables.

 Potential Extensions:
 - [ ] Be able to check types within stepper.